-Prior to 2015, the Company successfully executed and paid in full VDAs in thirty one states totaling approximately \$695,000 and is current with the subsequent filing requirements.
+Prior to 2016, the Company successfully executed and paid in full VDAs in thirty one states totaling approximately \$695,000 and is current with the subsequent filing requirements.

-During the year ended December 31, 2015, the Company executed two VDA's totaling approximately \$55,000.
-The Company is currently in negotiations with one state.
+During the year ended December 31, 2016, the Company executed and paid five VDA's totaling approximately \$70,000.